benzoes, downers, sleepers, valium, Xanax, Kalma

 Symptoms can be decreased by gradually reducing the dose rather than stopping suddenly.

 Treatment for benzodiazepine dependence involves a gradual withdrawal of the drug under medical supervision.
-The longer the process of withdrawal, the more effective the treatment is likely to be in the long term.
+Doses are often reduced gradually over weeks or months.

 Psychological treatments aimed at keeping the person motivated and improving their coping skills are recommended to maintain recovery.
+Where anxiety or insomnia were part of the original reason for using benzodiazepines, treatments like cognitive behavioural therapy (CBT) can be useful to develop other strategies to deal with these symptoms without using benzodiazepines.
+Research shows that in the long term CBT can be more effective than benzodiazepines for insomnia and anxiety.
 Good social support can also be very helpful.